Effortless estimation of basins of attraction: Description of the algorithm

 \subsection{Limitations and problem solving}

 Our method does not assume any approximations on the estimation of basins or attractors.
 In this sense it is arbitrarily precise: the more refined the grid the better the basins are estimated.
 Nevertheless, there are limitations and/or difficulties.
 The most obvious one is that localization of all attractors existing in the state space is not guaranteed for a given grid resolution.
-The total extent of the grid should also be chosen carefully, so that it is large enough to actually contain the attractors fully.
-Another possible pitfall is the choice of the step size $\Delta t$ of the integrator (in the case of continuous time systems).
-It should be large enough for the trajectory to visit different cells at each step.
-However, if it is too large, we may loose details of the basins.
-If the step is too small, some results might turn wrong and the computational cost is also higher.
-In the code implementation we provide an automatic guess for $\Delta t$ equivalent to 10 times the average cell crossing time.
-Another consideration is the exponential growth of arrays with the state space dimension.
-This is not really a limitation of our algorithm, but of any algorithm calculating full basins of attraction without approximations.